Digital-Methods-HASS/au750213_Lindeneg_Liv/Prtf5_FinalProject/README.md

 The final portfolio assignment investigating unmarried women's employment opportunities in 1860 Aarhus

 ## R-Scripts
+`Occupations_UnmarriedWomenAll.R` creates two visuals over the most common occupation among all unmarried women

+`Occupations_UnmarriedWomenOver25.R` creates two visuals over the most common occupations among unmarried women over 25

+`AgeDistributionOccupations_All.R` creates multiple plots showing the age of unmarried women working in the most common occupations

+`WomenMarriageEmployment.Rmd` and the corresponding `.html` colletct all the script into one file

 ## Data
 The data used is published and available on Github under a *Open Data Commons Public Domain Dedication and License (PDDL) v1.0.* license.